women-in-ai-ireland/August-2020-WaiLEARN-Image-Caption-Generation/index.md

 The VGG16 architecture is detailed in the diagram below:

-There are 13 convolutional layers (in black) and 3 Dense (i.e. fully connected) layers.
+There are 13 convolutional layers (in black) and 3 (i.e. fully connected) layers.
 The max pooling layers (in red) are there to obtain informative features from the convolutional filters’ output at a series of stages in the architecture.
 The final softmax layer determines which class the image belongs to.

 ![Image](https://www.researchgate.net/publication/328966158/figure/fig2/AS:693278764720129@1542301946576/An-overview-of-the-VGG-16-model-architecture-this-model-uses-simple-convolutional-blocks.png)